raimen-ttv/Automation-Overdrive/README.md

 ---

 # Proud *`Automation Overdrive`* Users
 The following streamers trust *`Automation Overdrive`* to handle their stream automation, and have liked it enough to have their name listed here.
-If you love the app and want to have your name added here, reach out to me on [Twitter](https://twitter.com/raimen) via DM or mention.
+If you love the app and want to have your name added here, join the [Automation Overdrive Discord](https://discord.gg/hqmVw46h83)

 - [Raimen](https://twitch.tv/raimen)
 - [Muzakashii](https://www.twitch.tv/Muzakashii)